fincs/FOM/README.md

 ------------

 FOM is a model for inter-operable FeOS OOP programming that allows for an easy way to produce a consistent interface to classes and functionality.
-It is loosely modelled on Microsoft's Component Object Model (COM) technology, but in a drastically simplified and eased way.
+It is loosely modeled on Microsoft's Component Object Model (COM) technology, but in a drastically simplified and eased way.

 Currently it's only possible to create and consume FOM components in C++, but in the future you will be able to access